-- (1) This disregard applies only to a student's own earned income and includes all payments made as compensation for services, such as wages from employment or self-employment, or payments from programs such as neighborhood youth corps or work-study. - (2) This disregard is available in addition to any exclusions applied to grants, scholarships or fellowships and in addition to any other allowable disregards. - (3) Up to \$1,200 per quarter, or a maximum of \$1,620 per calendar year, of the earned income of certain students may be disregarded.
-To qualify for this disregard, the applicant/recipient must meet all of the following requirements: - (a) under twenty-two (22) years of age; - (b) unmarried; - (c) not the head of a household; and - (d) in regular attendance at a college or university for at least twelve (12) semester hours or a school or vocational or technical training course for at least twenty (20) hours per week.
-[2/1/1995, 7/31/1997, 2-1-00; 8.215.500.22 NMAC Rn, 8 NMAC 4.SSI.525, 3/1/2001]
+- (1) This disregard applies only to a student's own earned income and includes all payments made as compensation for services, such as wages from employment or self-employment, or payments from programs such as neighborhood youth corps or work-study. - (2) This disregard is available in addition to any exclusions applied to grants, scholarships or fellowships and in addition to any other allowable disregards. - (3) Up to one thousand two hundred dollars (\$1,200) per quarter, or a maximum of one thousand six hundred twenty dollars (\$1,620) per calendar year, of the earned income of certain students may be disregarded.
+To qualify for this disregard, the applicant/recipient must meet all of the following requirements: - (a) under 22 years of age; - (b) unmarried; - (c) not the head of a household; and - (d) in regular attendance at a college or university for at least 12 semester hours or a school or vocational or technical training course for at least 20 hours per week.

-8.215.500.23 INCOME STANDARD: When computing an applicant/recipient's eligibility, the applicable income standard is that of the SSI-related category being applied for/received.
-See 8.200.520 NMAC and following subsections.
+[8.215.500.22 NMAC Rp, 8.215.500.22 NMAC, 3/1/2018] - 8.215.500.23 INCOME STANDARD: When computing an applicant/recipient's eligibility, the applicable income standard is that of the SSI-related category being applied for/received.
+See Section 8.200.520 NMAC and following subsections.